3x10e8/musecog/README.md

-# Indigo
+# MuseCog

-**Indigo** is a research project exploring the cognitive mechanisms underlying music perception.
+**MuseCog** is a research project exploring the cognitive mechanisms underlying music perception.
 It focuses on modeling the listener's expectations of upcoming notes and rhythms, and provides a tool for investigating perceptive and affective processes in behavioral and neuroimaging experiments.